ordina-jworks/ordina-jworks.github.io/_posts/2019-06-27-Tensorflow-in-the-browser.md

 This sound almost too good to be true!
 But there are a few limitations though.
-Browsers are a lot more memory constrained than when training a model 'offline' with python.
+Browsers are a lot more memory constrained than when training a model 'offline' with Python.
 This means that super complex models pose an issue when training in the browser, keep this in mind!
 You can however always train a model offline and only use TensorFlow.js to run the model in the browser and make predictions.
 Also keep in mind that the models you load tend to be on the larger side, especially when considering web pages.